Adalab/modulo-3-evaluacion-final-VirginiaMSordo/README.md

 ## Developing

 The site is developped with HTML, Sass and React JS.
 Layout with css flex and grid.
-The characters list is fetched from Rick and Morty's API [](https://rickandmortyapi.com/documentation/#get-all-characters)
+The characters list is fetched from Rick and Morty's API [Api] (https://rickandmortyapi.com/documentation/#get-all-characters)

 #### `npm `